 The story so far:

-Previous assessments of Hand in Hand programs have produced promising results.
-In October 2012, an independent analysis of Hand in Hand India’s job creation program carried out by M-CRIL – a specialist microfinance consultancy used by the World Bank, the British and Swiss international development agencies and the Ford Foundation – found that:
+Previous assessments of Hand in Hand programmes have produced promising results.
+In October 2012, an independent analysis of Hand in Hand India’s job creation programme carried out by M-CRIL – a specialist microfinance consultancy used by the World Bank, the British and Swiss international development agencies and the Ford Foundation – found that:

 - Jobs supported by Hand in Hand India are long-lasting: more than 97% are sustained three years on from Hand in Hand’s initial support.